-1 2017 estimates expanded by multiplying observed interactions by 4.9 as there was 20.4% observer coverage levels in 2017.
-Fractional estimates rounded up to nearest whole number.
+2017 and 2018 estimates expanded by multiplying observed interactions by 4.9 as there was 20.4% observer coverage in 2017 and 2018.
+Fractional estimates are rounded up to nearest whole number.
+Because preliminary observed interactions are reported by date of trip arrival and observer coverage rates are reported by date of trip departure, interaction data may vary from other sources.

-2 Unidentified species identification based on PIRO Observer Program classifications.
+Unidentified species identification based on PIRO Observer Program classifications.
 Unidentified cetacean species refers to a marine mammal not including pinnipeds (seal or sea lion); unidentified whale refers to a large whale; and unidentified dolphin refers to a small cetacean with a visible beak.
 Further classifications based on observer description, sketches, photos and videos may be available from PIFSC.
+Source: WPFMC (2018a), NMFS (2019c)

-NMFS estimates the effect of the fishery on ESA-listed mammals by comparing the expected mortalities, derived from observed interactions, to the stock's PBR and relative proportion of the affected population, where data are available (NMFS and WPFMC 2018a).
+NMFS estimates the effect of the fishery on ESA-listed marine mammals by comparing the expected mortalities, derived from observed interactions, to the stock's PBR and relative proportion of the affected population, where data are available (NMFS 2018d).
 NMFS reinitiated consultation on the deep-set fishery on October 4, 2018.

 In our request for reinitiation, NMFS estimated the deep-set fishery could interact with up to 3 sperm whales and 0.130 MHI IFKW.
-These predictions, generated by PIFSC using Bayesian data analysis methods appropriate for count data (Marti McCracken, in prep), used observed interactions in the fishery from 2002 through 2017.
+These predictions, generated by PIFSC using Bayesian data analysis methods appropriate for count data (McCracken 2018a), used observed interactions in the fishery from 2002 through 2017.
 NMFS has assigned prorated interactions to the population of MHI IFKW based on interactions with pelagic false killer whales, and on interactions with false killer whales from unknown populations and unidentified blackfish.

 NMFS estimated the number of mortalities and serious injuries (M&SI) for each marine mammal stock based on previous injury determinations for each stock of ESA-listed marine mammal.
-NMFS expects up to 2 sperm whale mortalities and 0.102 MHI IFKW mortalities, or one MHI IFKW mortality or serious injury approximately every 10 years.
+NMFS expects up to 2 sperm whale mortalities and 0.102 MHI IFKW mortalities, or one MHI IFKW mortality approximately every 10 years.